mathie/mathie.github.io/_posts/2011/2011-12-30-give-me-back-my-hash-key.markdown

 The problem is that `M-3` is bound to `digit-argument`.
 This allows you to repeat commands (e.g. if you type `M-3` `c`, then it will output `ccc`) which I've got to admit I don't use terribly often.

-It turns out that the bindings for keys are controlled by the [readline](http:&#47;&#47;cnswww.cns.cwru.edu&#47;php&#47;chet&#47;readline&#47;rltop.html) library and you can customise them with readline's configuration file, `~&#47;.inputrc`.
+It turns out that the bindings for keys are controlled by the [readline](http://cnswww.cns.cwru.edu/php/chet/readline/rltop.html) library and you can customise them with readline's configuration file, `~/.inputrc`.
 If you want to override the default behaviour of M-3 and turn it back to emitting the `#` symbol, put the following in that file:

     "\e3": '#'

 You'll need to restart bash (or force it to reload its `inputrc` file with `C-x C-r`) in order for it to take effect.

 Here's another related tip, while I'm here.
-I picked this one up from [Ross](http:&#47;&#47;blog.rah.org&#47;) a few years ago.
-I almost never use the UK currency symbol (`&pound;`) in a shell environment.
+I picked this one up from [Ross](http://blog.rah.org/) a few years ago.
+I almost never use the UK currency symbol (`£`) in a shell environment.
 On the other hand, there's another operation I perform quite often at the command line: commenting out the command I'm currently typing.
 It usually happens when I'm doing a sequence of steps at the command line, and I realise that I've forgotten a prerequisite step.
 Rather than sticking the current line in the kill ring (`C-e C-u` or `C-a C-k`), then remembering to yank it (`C-y`) again, I tend to jump to the start of the line (`C-a`), stick a hash in (to comment the line out), then hit enter.
 That way it's in my (searchable) bash history for when I next need it.

 But that's a fairly cumbersome sequence too, so let's shorten it.
-Stick the following in `~&#47;.inputrc`:
+Stick the following in `~/.inputrc`:

-    "&pound;": '\C-a#\C-m'
+    "£": '\C-a#\C-m'

 and restart your shell.
-Now when you're part way through typing a command line and want to switch tracks, hit the `&pound;` sign and you're done.
+Now when you're part way through typing a command line and want to switch tracks, hit the `£` sign and you're done.
 When you want the command back, retrieve it from your shell history (`C-r` to search!), then hit `C-a C-d` to remove the comment sign and you're good to go.

 One last wee trick.
 You really can remap any key to any other key.
-Imagine the fun and hilarity of the following in your `~&#47;.inputrc`:
+Imagine the fun and hilarity of the following in your `~/.inputrc`:

     "l": 'r'
     "s": 'm'

 :-)

-**Update**: My colleague, Mihai, points out that the only appreciable difference between the UK and US keyboard layout on the Mac is that the `#` and `&pound;` key combinations are swapped around (oh, and it's easier to find the &trade; than the &euro; now, not that I use either).
-Since I've just discovered that my `irb` isn't picking up the `~&#47;.inputrc` and doing the right thing, I reckon I'll just switch to the US layout...
+**Update**: My colleague, Mihai, points out that the only appreciable difference between the UK and US keyboard layout on the Mac is that the `#` and `£` key combinations are swapped around (oh, and it's easier to find the ™ than the € now, not that I use either).
+Since I've just discovered that my `irb` isn't picking up the `~/.inputrc` and doing the right thing, I reckon I'll just switch to the US layout...